Frequently Asked Questions

 In addition, the state has guidelines for numbers of polling places and we have the experience of 99 other counties to draw on.

-Are there any other reasons people oppose Voting Centers?
+Are there other reasons people oppose Voting Centers?

 • People who can't figure out their Election Day polling place don't deserve to vote.